oceanprotocol-archive/OEPs/7/README.md

 * "service"

 Asset metadata can be included as one of the objects inside the `"service"` array, with type `"metadata"`.

+#### DDO Services

+Each type of asset (dataset, algorithm, workflow, etc, ..) typically will have associated different kind of services.
+There are 2 type of services that are commonly added to all the assets:
+* metadata - describing the asset
+* provenance - describing the asset provenance

+Each service is distinguised by the `DDO.service.type` attribute.

+In each service will be included an `attributes` section where all the information related to the service is added.
+As mandatory content, the attributes section will have a `main` sub-section.
+This one is important because must include all the mandatory information that a service has to provide and **never** change because is used to calculate the integrity checksum of the service.

+A part of the `attributes.main` sub-section, other optional sub-sections can be added (like: `attributes.curation` or `attributes.extra`) depending on the service type.

 Example:

 ```json